 Temporary Employment

-At North Carolina A&T, temporary staff are a critical part of our workforce.
-Temporary employment opportunities are available in a variety of campus departments for short-term assignments in fields ranging from skilled trades to administrative support.
-These opportunities are frequently advertised on our online Employment Opportunities site.
-The Division of Human Resources works with campus departments to secure temporary employees to assist with the increased workloads resulting from vacations, vacant positions, or seasonal fluctuations.
+At North Carolina A&T State University, temporary staff are a critical a part of our workforce.
+Temporary employment opportunities are available in a variety of campus departments for short term-assignments in fields ranging from skilled trades to administrative support.

 Health Benefits